• Skip to main content

 What is Different About Egoscue?

-June 11, 2018 by Lisa
+June 11, 2018 by Jess Powell

 People ask us all the time “how is Egoscue different?”
 At Pain Free Performance, we want to get down to the root of your pain.
 Egoscue therapy looks at the entire body and determines what joints are out of alignment and therefore, are not mobilizing correctly.
 When this happens, other muscles will try to create the movement for the weaker muscles.
 This is what pulls the joint out of the right position.